 The design of a hotel lobby can make or break a first impression.
 Whether it’s a grand staircase or a bold sculpture, the decor undoubtedly sets the tone for the rest of the guest experience.
-These 25 hotel lobbies captivate without going overboard.
+These 25 hotel lobby designs captivate without going overboard.

-A Hotel Lobby Holds the Potential to Wow Guests at First Glance, Like These Eye-Catching Spaces
+A Hotel Lobby Holds the Power to Wow, Like These Eye-Catching Designs

 Conceiving of a “sun, sand, surf” theme, Dan Mazzarini, principal and creative director of BHDM Design, along with his team, marshalled a peachy palette along with furnishings in rounded shapes that have a “work/live/play vibe.”

 The art-in-hotels phenomenon has been percolating for a while now.
 Like all trends, however, it could use an update.
 At the Joseph, a Luxury Collection Hotel, Nashville, the concept underwent a savvy refinement by INC Architecture & Design.
 This hotel lobby design brings a new wave of inspiration for the modernista.

 Formerly home to the Kyoto Central Telephone Company, the landmarked structure—the first registered Cultural Property in the city—was poised for redevelopment, awaiting occupants who would appreciate its rare East-meets-West aesthetic.
 Thanks to a collaboration between Kengo Kuma & Associates and Commune Design, the resulting 213-room hotel is set around a leafy courtyard and pays homage to its roots.